dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 the capabilities of even frontier models.
 Llama 405b is unable to successfully pass this test, as are smaller models like Qwen Coder 32b, while DeepSeek V3 (671b parameters) is able to pass it.
-However, Pythia 6.9b is still able to pass this test pretty consistently.
+However, Pythia 6.9b is still able to pass this test with some consistency.

 ## Generating Type Annotations